Perlman Lung Mechanics Lab |

 Substances purported to raise T in ARDS—cell debris, secretory phospholipase A2 (sPLA2), acid and mucins—are tested alone, with exogenous surfactant and with SRB.
 The substances are all shown to raise T in situ in the alveolus.
 Exogenous surfactant and SRB counter the T-elevation caused by cell debris and sPLA2, with exogenous surfactant requiring lung ventilation to be effective.
 Neither exogenous surfactant nor SRB is effective against acid or mucins, thus neither may be effective in aspiration-induced ARDS.

-Nguyen, Perlman.
+• Nguyen, Perlman.
 Sulforhodamine B and exogenous surfactant effects on alveolar surface tension under acute respiratory distress syndrome conditions.
 J Appl Physiol 129: 1505-1530, 2020.

-A ventilator constructed with polyvinyl chloride tubing and a single electrical component, an automated garden hose valve, uses variable-resistance valves and water columns to individualize maximal (peak inspiratory, PIP) and minimial (PEEP) ventilation pressures for multiple patients.
+A low-cost mechanical ventilator for a mass respiratory failure scenario A ventilator constructed with polyvinyl chloride tubing and a single electrical component, an automated garden hose valve, uses variable-resistance valves and water columns to individualize maximal (peak inspiratory, PIP) and minimial (PEEP) ventilation pressures for multiple patients. •Jardim-Neto, Perlman.
+A low-cost off-the-shelf pressure-controlled mechanical ventilator for a mass respiratory failure scenario.
+Br J Anaesth 125: e438-e440, 2020. |

-A conceptual analysis of experimental and theoretical evidence for static and dynamic mechanical mechanisms, at the alveolar scale, through which elevated T exacerbates VILI; potential causes of elevated T in ARDS; and T-dependent means of reducing VILI.
-Also considered are possible means of reducing T and of improving the efficacy of recruitment maneuvers during mechanical ventilation of ARDS patients.
+Surface tension-dependent stress concentrations affect ventilation injury A conceptual analysis of experimental and theoretical evidence for static and dynamic mechanical mechanisms, at the alveolar scale, through which elevated T exacerbates VILI; potential causes of elevated T in ARDS; and T-dependent means of reducing VILI.
+Also considered are possible means of reducing T and of improving the efficacy of recruitment maneuvers during mechanical ventilation of ARDS patients. •Perlman.
+The contribution of surface tension-dependent alveolar septal stress concentrations to ventilation-induced lung injury in the acute respiratory distress syndrome.
+Frontiers in Physiology 11: 388, 2020. |

-Tracheal surfactant instillation raises alveolar surface tension
+Tracheal surfactant instillation raises alveolar surface tension | ||

-Tracheal surfactant instillation washes airway mucins to the alveoli, where the mucins unexpectedly raise T. Further, in a model of acid-aspiration induced acute respiratory distress syndrome (ARDS), even surfactant delivered mucin-free to the alveolus fails to reduce T. These findings may help explain the inefficacy of exogenous surfactant therapy as a treatment for ARDS.
+Tracheal surfactant instillation washes airway mucins to the alveoli, where the mucins unexpectedly raise T. Further, in a model of acid-aspiration induced acute respiratory distress syndrome (ARDS), even surfactant delivered mucin-free to the alveolus fails to reduce T. These findings may help explain the inefficacy of exogenous surfactant therapy as a treatment for ARDS. | ||

-Nguyen, Perlman.
+•Nguyen, Perlman.
 Tracheal acid or surfactant instillation raises alveolar surface tension.
-J Appl Physiol 125: 1357-1367, 2018.
+J Appl Physiol 125: 1357-1367, 2018. |

 Accelerated deflation can clear alveoli, under right conditions